Sombressoul/self-projection/README.md

 ## Usage

-Here's a simple example of how to use the `SelfProjection` module in a PyTorch model:
+Here's a simple example of how to use the `SelfProjection` with PyTorch:

 ```python
 import torch